lynnfaraday/aresmush.com/tutorials/manage/os-upgrades.md

 If you do decide to upgrade your server OS and run into trouble (like the game not starting or weird Ruby errors) here are a few things to try:

 * Use `rvm reinstall <ruby version>` to reinstall ruby.
-You may also need to remove and reinstall RVM entirely.
+You may also need to do `rvm reload`.
+Worst case, you can remove and reinstall RVM entirely.
+* There may be new libraries you need to install, particularly `ruby-dev`.
 * Clear out your `tmp` and `node_modules` directories in the web portal.
 * Check your redis config file and ensure that the password matches the one the game’s using.
+* Sometimes Apache gets turned on automatically, which will prevent the Ares web server from starting.
+Disable Apache using `sudo systemctl disable apache2`.

 If you have questions, feel free to reach out and I’ll try my best to help.
 But since this is all at the OS level and not really Ares-specific, my ability to help may be limited.